aeon022/a83starter/README.md

 A Starter Template/Framework for WordPress

-Proudly made with earl grey!
+Proudly written with love and ear grey!